Afleveringen

 -

-The Parlando Project has combined over 800 sets of works (mostly literary poetry not intended to be sung) with original music in differing styles.
-You can hear all of the released pieces and read short reports on our experiences with the word and the music we combine with them at our blog and archives located at frankhudson.org
+The Parlando Project takes various words (mostly literary poetry, and combines them with original music in differing styles.
+We've done over 800 of these combinations and you can hear any of them and read more about our encounter with the words at our blog and archives located at frankhudson.org

 -

-Emily Dickinson wrote a short poem about looking at the face of someone that disgusted her.
-It's now a song here, because that's what the Parlando Project does: we take words (mostly literary poetry not intended to be sung) and combine it with original music in differing styles.
-We've done over 800 of these combinations, and you can hear them all at our blog and archives located at frankhudson.org
+The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
+We've done over 800 of these combinations. and you can hear any of them and read about our encounters with the words at our blog and archives located at frankhudson.org

 -

-The Parlando Project takes various words (usually literary poetry) and combines them with original music in differing styles.
-We've done this for over 8 years, and you can hear all the released pieces and read what I wrote about our experience with the words at our blog and archives, which is located at frankhudson.org
+The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
+We've done over 800 of these, and we will be adding several more as part of our April #NPM2025 participation.
+You can hear any of our previous audio pieces and read about experience performing them at our blog and archives, located at frankhudson.org

 -

-That Parlando Project takes various words (mostly literary poetry not intended by its writers to be sung) and combines them with music in differing styles.
-We've presented nearly 800 of them over the years. and you can hear any of them and read about our encounters with the words at our blog and archives, located at frankhudson.org
+In his honor then, I performed Yeats poem with music I wrote this week.
+The Parlando Project has done over 800 of these combinations over the years, using various words (mostly literary poetry) with music in different styles.
+You can hear any of them and read about our encounter with the words at our blog and archives, located at frankhudson.org

 -

-The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
-We've done nearly 800 of these combinations over the years, and you can hear them and some words we write about our experiences with the words at our blog and archives located at frankhudson.org
+The Parlando Project takes various words (mostly literary poetry) and combines them with original music in differing styles.
+We've done over 800 of those combinations over the years, and you can hear any of them or read about our encounters with the words at our blog and archives, located at frankhudson.org

 -

-The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
-As of this date we've released almost 800 of these combinations and you can hear them and read about our encounter with the words at our blog and archives located at frankhudson.org
+The Parlando Project normally takes various words (usually literary poetry) and combines them with original music in differing styles.
+We've done over 800 of these combinations, and you can hear any of them and read what we write about our encounters with the words at our blog and archives located at frankhudson.org

 -

-The Parlando Project combines various words, usually literary poetry, with original music in differing styles, We've done nearly 800 of these combinations over the years.
-You can hear them all and read about our encounters with the words at our blog and archives located at frankhudson.org
+The Parlando Project combines various words, mostly literary poetry, with original music in differing styles.
+We've done over 800 of these combinations, and you can hear any of them and read about our encounter with the words at the Project's blog and archives located at frankhudson.org

 -